-That French Place has rapidly embedded itself as one of the North’s hottest new gastro-destinations serving sublime French pastries, crêpes and handmade, artisanal ice creams crafted by owners Brian Freund and Emily Anderson.
+That French Place is one of the North’s hottest gastro-destinations serving sublime French pastries, crêpes and handmade, artisanal ice creams crafted by owners Brian Freund and Emily Anderson (also check out Brian’s Ice Cream Experience).
 Locally sourced produce from farms like Friske’s and Providence populate the rotating chalkboard menu divided between sweet and savory crêpe preparations filled with local fruit preserves or Plath’s bacon with farm eggs and cheese.

 The Manitou | 4349 M22, Frankfort, 231.882.4761

-Bask in the red gold beauty of Benzie’s hillsides en route to The Manitou—ensconced on a tree-shrouded bend of M22 within the National Lakeshore—to feast on pecan-crusted rainbow trout, thick-cut rib-eyes or crispy duck with local cherry sauce.
+Bask in the red gold beauty of Benzie’s hillsides en route to The Manitou—ensconced on a tree-shrouded bend of M22 within Sleeping Bear Dunes National Lakeshore—to feast on pecan-crusted rainbow trout, thick-cut rib-eyes or crispy duck with local cherry sauce.

 Clam Lake Beer Company | 106 South Mitchell, Cadillac, 231.775.6150